jeff-m-t/modules-for-pedestrians/README.md

 # modules-for-pedestrians
 Source code to accompany my "Modules for Pedestrians" presentation

+I tried to structure this repo/presentation as a story, told through git history, about how I structure code in microservices.
+Unfortunately, it just didn't work very well.
+I think the code here is useful as a narrative but the slides aren't worth much.
+I'm goting to restructure the talk and the repo.
+I'll add a link to the new version when it is ready.

 There are tags for each of the key points in the presentation:
 * ch1 - Initial set up.
 KV module interface defined.
 Simple im-memory implementation
 * ch2 - Prototype web service based on in-memory impl.